-Know the suicide survivor in person grief support groups.
-This means staying up to date with what is available in your community, as there are often groups offered through local hospices, hospitals, grief centers, and churches.
-The following links include either group locators or suicide support groups that exist or can be started in your community.ASFP American Association of SuicidologySurvivors of Suicide Loss
+This means staying up to date with what’s available in your community, as there are often groups offered through local hospices, hospitals, grief centers, and churches.
+The following links include either group locators or suicide support groups that exist or can be started in your community:

-Alliance of Hope (houses a forum with a mental health moderator)
+Alliance of Hope (A forum with a mental health moderator)

-Suicide Grief (houses a forum with non-professional, volunteer moderation)
+Suicide Grief (A forum with non-professional, volunteer moderation)

-Language matters!
 When talking to those grieving a suicide, know the appropriate language.
-Your words can subtly impact how they perceive the death, as well as their assumptions about how you (and others) perceive the death.
+Your words can subtly impact how families perceive the death, as well as their assumptions about how you (and others) perceive the death.
 Make sure to use non-stigmatizing language when talking about suicide, not just with families, but always.
 Instead of “committed suicide” use “died by suicide”.
-The AP knows what’s up when it comes to language, all end-of-life, grief, and mental health professionals should too!
+The AP knows what’s up when it comes to language; all end-of-life, grief, and mental health professionals should too!

-Media coverage of suicide can be triggering.
-When there are public suicides, either in your community or of celebrities, it is important to post reminders on your social media with information about how people can get support.
+When there are public suicides, either in your community or of celebrities, it’s important to post reminders on your social media with information about how people can get support.
 The image with various hotline information above can be posted, the image below is available, and all the hotline and chat resources have images on their own websites that you can share.

-This is certainly not an exhaustive list of resources, but it is a place to get started!
+This is certainly not an exhaustive list of resources, but it’s a good place to get started!
 As always, share your feedback or other suggestions in the comments.
 Subscribe to get our weekly posts right to your inbox!